jtan024/YelpClassifer/README.md

 # YelpClassifer
-a Tool to perform topic identification on Yelp reviews
+A Tool to perform topic identification on Yelp reviews using latent Dirichlet allocation (LDA).

 ## Dependencies:
 1. numpy